 However, it does not cure middle ear infections, obviously, because it cannot get into the middle ear.
 But it certainly helps to relieve the infection.
 This handy solution has been our favorite go-to medication and I swear by it, as well as many others on Pinterest.

 Like I mentioned, using hydrogen peroxide in the ear canal will not cure a middle ear infection.
-Which was why I eventually did take my toddler to the Ear, Nose and Throat Specialist.
+Which was why I eventually did take my toddler to the Ear, Nose and Throat (ENT) specialist.
 I decided to cautiously ask about using hydrogen peroxide in ears for ear infections and colds.

-With a lot of adamance, looking me in the eye, the doc replied, “Never again!”.
+With a lot of adamance, looking me in the eye, the ENT replied, “Never again!”.